chris-cloudreach/QBE_AgeCalculator/README.md

 You may also see any lint errors in the console.

 ## UNIT TESTS
-While in the project directory, run `yarn test` and select `option a` to run all tests (if it does not happen automatically)
+- While in the project directory, run `yarn test` and select `option a` to run all tests (if it does not happen automatically)
+- All tests should pass !!